The Lord's First XI: Reception

 The Metro review by Arwa Haider was published on 12 February 2007.
-Besides mentioning the opening track, "Sun in the Sands", the northern soul classic, "What Did I Do?". " Don’t Stick Around Too Long" and the hidden jam if the CD is left playing, Haider called it "it’s wickedly winning stuff" and "a great innings for contemporary British soul".
+Besides mentioning the opening track, "Sun in the Sands", the northern soul classic, "What Did I Do?". " Don't Stick Around Too Long" and the hidden jam if the CD is left playing, Haider called it "wickedly winning stuff" and "a great innings for contemporary British soul".

 A short review of the album by the Daily Express, published 13 March 2007 mentioned the two men from a northern soul band who get it just about spot on, and Dean Parrish's song "Left, Right & Centre" which was written by a fifteen-year old Paul Weller.
 It finished off with, "it is almost as if the Wigan Casino never closed".

 A review by Jason Draper of Record Collector was published in early September 2007.
 After praising "Stuck in a Wind Up" and calling it a slice of breezy, upbeat soul that was so authentic one would swear it was recorded in the late 60s, and saying that most of the album sounded like the work of some Midwest US nutter who kept his stuff hidden for over 30 years, he said that it ran the gamut of string-laden soul, barnstorming dancefloor fillers and Stevie Wonder-like synthy grooves.

 The review by The Huddersfield Daily Examiner was positive with the reviewer saying that the album was a faithful reproduction of quirky organ-laced funk, Motown stomp and northern soul.
 He singled out the Paul Weller composition of "Left, Right & Centre as the album's best moment.

 Andy Parker of Dimebag Darrell Magazine said that the album re-created the sound that has people hoofing all night in Wigan and additionally recruited stars of the genre to help out.
 He said that it was excellent stuff and with the contributions of ex-Foundations man Clem Curtis, Linda Lewis and northern soul legend, Dean Parrish made it a must-hear album for vintage soul fans.